Herman, Morton, The Architecture of Victorian Sydney, 1964

 during the early decades that saw its introduction to, and

-as it presents itself in the strong montage of the city.
-It is
+it presents itself in the strong montage of the city.
+It is also

-concerned with development and conservation to make reasoned
+with development and conservation to make reasoned judgements on the

-judgements on the future life of this threatened generation of
+future life of this threatened generation of city buildings"

 all its variations the terrace house holds a special place in